LeonardsonCC/fantom-kittens-gallery/README.md

 ## About the MetaMask usage
 I know, this is strange, but I just did the MetaMask authentication to get your wallet because I wanted to learn how that works.
-So don't worry, I'm storing any usage data, or something like that, you can see the source code.
+So don't worry, I'm not storing any usage data, or something like that, you can see the source code.

 ## Feel free to use